VictorZhayon/VictorZhayon/README.md

 # 👋 Hello, I'm Victor Zion!

-Welcome to my GitHub! 🚀 I'm a **Flutter Developer, AI/ML Engineer, and an aspiring Blockchain Developer**, passionate about building innovative solutions and exploring the intersection of technology and creativity.
+Welcome to my GitHub! 🚀
+I'm a **Flutter Developer, AI/ML Engineer, a Technical Researcher and an aspiring Blockchain Developer**, passionate about building innovative solutions and exploring the intersection of technology and creativity.

 ## 🔭 What I’m Working On